 Honouring learning as a continuous process rather than a series of separate events, teachers design opportunities for students to develop an understanding of learning processes and to reflect on their learning journeys.
-The mindset shift to communicating student learning creates the conditions for personalized portfolios of learning that activate student voice, inform teacher practice, and engage parents in their child’s learning.
-Ultimately, transforming reporting to communicating student learning shifts the ownership from teachers to a shared ownership among students, parents, and teachers.
+Using the Communication, Thinking, and Personal and Social Competencies, students take ownership of sharing their learning with others, think critically about their evidence of learning, all while building a positive and accurate sense of self.
+Ultimately, transforming reporting to communicating student learning activates student voice, informs teachers practice, engages parents, and shifts the ownership from teachers to a shared ownership among students, parents, and teachers.

 The shift from reporting to communicating student learning encourages schools to provide a continuous window into student learning.
 Students, teachers, and parents design together, meaningful samples and evidence of student learning over time to demonstrate progress aligned with learning standards.

 To support stakeholders with this shift, Surrey Schools: